 What you should be reading: Poor People’s Campaign comes to the Capitol

 4. The Oberlin Review, Oberlin College

-Founded in 1874, The Oberlin Review is one of the oldest college newspapers in the U.S., with circulation of about 2,000 on and off the campus.
-While the print edition only is available during the academic year, articles are available and updated online year-round and content may be submitted by both students and residents of Oberlin, Ohio.
+Founded in 1874, The Oberlin Review is one of the oldest college newspapers in the U.S. It has a circulation of about 2,000 on and off the campus.
+The print edition only is available during the academic year, but articles are available and updated online year-round.
+Students and residents of Oberlin, Ohio, can submit content.
 Recently, the newspaper broke tradition and published a passionate and critical editorial against the media and its portrayal of the legal repercussions stemming from a racially charged conflict between Oberlin students, the college itself, and owners of a local bakery.
 But don’t worry, the Review can manage the lighter content just as deftly.
 Who’s up for a parade?

 What you should be reading: HIV Peer Testing Center in Time of Transition

 5. The Daily Orange, Syracuse University

 According to The Princeton Review, Syracuse University’s The Daily Orange is the best college newspaper in the country, and it’s not hard to see why it has earned that spot.
 This is a publication that does not shy away from difficult topics, whether it’s sexual assault allegations of a (now) former student or its arguably most famous breaking coverage of recent years, the suspension of a fraternity for a racist video in April 2018.
-Founded in 1903 and independent since 1971, The Daily Orange publishes about 6,000 copies and reaches an online circulation of about half a million during the school year.
+The Daily Orange was founded in 1903 and has been independent since 1971.
+It publishes about 6,000 copies and reaches an online circulation of about half a million during the school year.